-Automatic controls must function on a scheduled basis using a time-of-day operated control device that turns receptacles off at specific programmed times.
+Automatic controls shall function on a scheduled basis using a time-of-day operated control device that turns receptacles off at specific programmed times.
 An independent program schedule must be provided for controlled (single floor) areas > 5000 sq. ft., and the occupant must be able to manually override the control device for up to two hours.

-Also, controls must have an occupant sensor that turns receptacles off within 20 minutes of all occupants leaving a space, OR an automated signal from another control or alarm system that turns receptacles off within 20 minutes after determining that the area is unoccupied.
+Alternately, controls may use an occupancy sensor that turns receptacles off within 20 minutes of all occupants leaving a space, OR an automated signal from another control or alarm system that turns receptacles off within 20 minutes after determining that the area is unoccupied.